Blog

 The webinar continued with a robust discussion on the role of artificial intelligence (AI) in personalized medicine.

-"I have total confidence that the lab industry will absorb AI almost effortlessly.
-Throughout my career, I've seen the lab being a driver for technology and automation.
+"I have confidence that the lab industry will absorb AI almost effortlessly.
+Throughout my career, I've seen the lab as a driver for technology and automation.
 So, I have no qualms about this.

-I feel very confident because, by and large, laboratory personnel and professionals are very comfortable working with automation and technology, and our industry will provide that for us."
+I’m confident because laboratory personnel and professionals are very comfortable working with automation and technology, and our industry will provide that for us."

 - Bruce Friedman